fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 9.0.0 =
+* [Added] Add a setting to both the Grid and Vehicle Slider widgets to order vehicles with the newest ones first
+* [Added] Add editor blocks for most of the vehicle attributes
 * [Changed] Changes the "Requires at least" version number to 5.0.0 because this version adds editor blocks that do not work on older versions of WordPress

 = 8.6.0 =